Frequently Asked Questions

-If refrigerated, grain and thimble spawn -2 months, sawdust spawn - 4 months, plug and peg spawn- 6 months.
+If refrigerated: grain spawn -2 months, sawdust spawn - 4 months, plug and peg spawn- 6 months.
 Exceptions (cannot be refrigerated): Pink Oyster (1 month) and Almond Agaricus (up to 1 year).
 Click here to read our Spawn Storage sheet.

 What can I do with left over spawn?

 Best to use it up!
 Heavily inoculate remaining substrates (wood chips, straw, etc.) or even go back and add inoculum to logs.
 You will probably get faster fruiting from substrates with the addition.
-Or, if you have extra plugs or sawdust following a spring inoculation, refrigerate the remaining spawn in its original filter patch bag and use it in the fall.
 With leftover grain spawn, you should use it promptly - consider using it to make your own TeePee™ rolls.
 Grain spawn can also be used for totem method log inoculation.

 Do I have to use all of the grain spawn in a bag right away?

-No. Keep the leftover spawn in the original filter patch bag and fold the bag securely into a packet, but use promptly to avoid contamination and drying.
+No. Keep the leftover spawn in the original filter patch bag and fold the bag securely into a packet, but use promptly to avoid contamination and drying (within 2 weeks).

 My sawdust spawn is white on the outside but brown inside.
 Is it fully colonized and can I use it?

 This is completely normal.
 Overtime sawdust spawn will develop a tough white outer casing due to exposure to fresh oxygen through the filter patch.
 The interior of the spawn, although showing very little white, is still fully colonized and can be used immediately upon receiving.
 Massage the contents of the bag and use both exterior and interior spawn for your inoculation.